Federal judge denies request to stop clearing of Minneapolis homeless encampments

 "Both experiencing and addressing unsheltered homelessness are grave challenges in the best of times," she wrote.
 "This Court is mindful of the robust efforts of volunteers, nonprofit organizations, and governmental entities to assist those who face unsheltered homelessness in the local Twin Cities community."

-Five parks still have encampments as of Oct.
+Five parks still had encampments as of Oct.
 27, according to the Park Board.
 Four of those have 10 to 20 tents, and one has 23 tents.